 At Blenheim Homes, we consciously create communities designed around nature.
 All of our communities are designed to incorporate and celebrate nature, and even our homes are designed with plenty of windows and architectural designs that increase natural light and provide longer views.

 At Westhampton, all homes in the community back to mature trees, so even in the suburbs of Wilmington, nature is never more than a few steps away.

 Other communities are built around central areas where families can gather together outdoors, like the 70+ acre central park at The Meadows at Bayberry.
 Across the street at The Village of Bayberry, residents enjoy a luxury lake house on the banks of an 11-acre boating and fishing lake.
-At The Ponds at Bayberry miles of dedicated walking trails weave throughout the neighborhood and to the luxury community clubhouse, outdoor pool and sport courts.
+At The Ponds at Bayberry miles of dedicated walking trails weave throughout the neighborhood and to the luxury community clubhouse, outdoor pool, and sports courts.

-At Blenheim Homes we recognize and value the importance of physical, mental, and emotional health, and we do our best to foster joyful communities built in and around nature.
+At Blenheim Homes, we recognize and value the importance of physical, mental, and emotional health, and we do our best to foster joyful communities built in and around nature.
 Find your perfect fit by visiting our website today.